paulsung97/Solved-a-problem._GLFW_Error_-GLX-GLX_extension_not_found/README.md

 $ tightvncserver
 ```

 During the first execution, set a password for the VNC server.
 A new VNC display will be created for each client connection.
 The default port is 5900.
-Choose 'n' when prompted to set a view-only password.
+Choose 'n'

 Next, configure the VNC session: